shakeib98/SPIC/README.md

 - Adding contributors for whom people can vote for -This is same as it is done in coordinape.
 People can vouch in for people in the discord channel.
 And from there admin can collect the data and add contributors to the project
 -Adding funds to the contract in order to execute the payment.
 Let’s say you have 100 DAI in your fund for that circle.
 Now if one voter is joining that circle so the vote weight will be 100 DAI (Total fund / no of voters = Per voter token allocation to vote)
--Specifying the epoch time
+- Specifying the epoch time
--Starting the epoch
+- Starting the epoch
--Specifying the voter’s incentivization allocation in the token pool
+- Specifying the voter’s incentivization allocation in the token pool

 *ADMIN can be a multisig contract as well.
 *ADMIN won’t have to start the epoch in future version of this application

 **Contributor**:
 Role of the contributor is as follows:
--Contributors will be added by admin in the circle before the start of epoch -Contributors will be receiving votes
+- Contributors will be added by admin in the circle before the start of epoch
+- Contributors will be receiving votes
--By the end of epoch, contributors can claim those votes on the blockchain and earn DAI or any token
+- By the end of epoch, contributors can claim those votes on the blockchain and earn DAI or any token

 **Voter**:
 User journey of the voter is the main part of the whole application.
 The journey is as follow:
--Voters must NFT of the community to become voter -Anyone who holds the NFT can become a voter
+- Voters must NFT of the community to become voter
+- Anyone who holds the NFT can become a voter
--The way anyone can become the voter is as follows:
+- The way anyone can become the voter is as follows:
-    -Voter first need to select to which circle he’ll be voting in -Identity of the voters will be made using semaphore.
+    - Voter first need to select to which circle he’ll be voting in
+    - Identity of the voters will be made using semaphore.
-    -Identity commitment will be made.
-Details will be discussed in the Design part of the document -Voters can vote to the contributors by making external nullifier of that contributor and circle -Upon the finishing of epoch, voter can provide the proof that he has actually voted and his identity existed in the semaphore, he then can claim the NFT back + some incentive token to participate in the voting mechanism
+    - Identity commitment will be made.
+Details will be discussed in the Design part of the document
+- Voters can vote to the contributors by making external nullifier of that contributor and circle
+- Upon the finishing of epoch, voter can provide the proof that he has actually voted and his identity existed in the semaphore, he then can claim the NFT back + some incentive token to participate in the voting mechanism

 ### Design:
 Before diving deep into the technical architecture let’s first discuss the public & private parameters of the circuit while building identity commitment and external nullifier for vote.